Is snoring disrupting more than just your partner’s peace and quiet?

 - Titratable i.e. it can be adjusted if necessary to achieve a final optimal position that maintains the airway and manages the sleep apnoea and / or snoring

 - Can open mouth and speak if necessary

 - Takes up minimal space for the tongue which is extremely important for the control of the sleep apnoea

 - Your treatment is followed up to ensure the sleep apnoea is under control

-Dr Cole has studied extensively in the area of Sleep Medicine, is undertaking a Masters Degree in Science (Sleep Medicine) through the University of Sydney, teaches and lectures in Dental Sleep Medicine and the Physiology of Occlusion (Neuromuscular Dentistry) internationally and nationally to doctors and dentists, has been invited an editor on Dental Sleep Medicine for the international peer reviewed journal Cranio and is passionate about providing the very best care to her patients.
+Dr Cole and Dr Gibbs have studied extensively in the area of Sleep Medicine.
+Dr Cole has completed a Masters Degree in Science (Sleep Medicine) through the University of Sydney.
+Currently she lectures internationally and nationally to medical and dental practitioners in Dental Sleep Medicine, the Physiology of Occlusion (Neuromuscular Dentistry) and Controlled Arch Braces (jaw development orthodontics).
+She has been invited as an editor on Dental Sleep Medicine for the international peer reviewed journal Cranio.
+It is obvious that she is passionate about providing the very best care to her patients.